ninabarzh/broomstick/content/posts/reisswolf.md

 ## GDPR: Not quite a panopticon

 With GDPR, we finally got breach notification rules with teeth.
-If a data breach is likely to impact individuals’ rights or freedoms, it must be reported to the relevant supervisory authority within 72 hours.
+If a data breach is likely to impact individuals’ rights or freedoms, it is to be reported to the relevant supervisory authority within 72 hours.

 But here’s the catch: **public disclosure isn’t always required**.
 If a company can plausibly argue that a breach posed “no significant risk to individuals,” they’re under no obligation to tell anyone beyond the regulator.